Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 - Give an introduction to the basics of file management (paths, trees and folders and naming conventions) to give an overview of why file management is important for data security, efficiency and collaboration.
 Introduce concepts and terminology, such as hierarchical, network and relational systems; file management tools such as organisational, search functions, version control, access management, collaboration and integration.
 - Key takeaways to cover include:
     - Every computer has a file system used to keep track of the files on that machine.
 This system varies according to the computer.
 However, there is a common aim: The operational system (OS) allows the user to organize the contents of their computer in a hierarchical structure of directories that includes drives, folders, subfolders, and files.
     - File organization means the information/documents are organized so that a computer can read and understand it.
 This lets you use the full power of the computer for your analyses and stewardship.
     - Even though files are neatly organized, the content still might have errors or missing data or other problems.
 It's like you put all your data in the right drawers, but the drawers might still be messy.

 **Optional Activity:**

-- This activity follows the library carpentry lesson on file management.
+- This activity follows the Library Carpentry lesson on file management.
 The Carpentry lessons include instructor notes and exercises and can be taught as "code-along" or self-paced activities.
 An optional hands-on activity is the Carpentry lesson about the Tidy Data principles.
 The Tidy Data activity would add another 120 mins to the lesson.

 ### Resources

 **Resources for learning activities &ndash; instructor and learners:**

 1. Ghent University.
-"RDM Knowledge Clips" *YouTube, * Seen 19 March 2025.
+"RDM Knowledge Clips" *YouTube*, Seen 19 March 2025.
 2. *File Naming Conventions \| Data Management*. <https://datamanagement.hms.harvard.edu/plan-design/file-naming-conventions>.
 Seen 19.
 March 2025.
 3. *File Organization*. <https://datacarpentry.github.io/rr-organization1/>.
 Accessed 24 Mar.
 2025.
 4. *Optional activity: Tidy Data for Librarians: Summary and Setup*. <https://librarycarpentry.github.io/lc-spreadsheets/#setup>.
 Accessed 24 Mar.
 2025.